mahaley22/Uncertainty-Sampling/index.md

 6. Exploring the space of scoring and aggregation methods would seem to be worthwhile.
 For example, instead of the means, use the minimums as the aggregation score for sentences.

 ## References:
-1. *Human-in-the-Loop Machine Learning* by Robert Munro © 2020
+1. <a href="https://www.aclweb.org/anthology/W19-8671.pdf">*Human-in-the-Loop Machine Learning* by Robert Munro © 2020 https://www.manning.com/books/human-in-the-loop-machine-learning</a>
 2. <a href="https://www.aclweb.org/anthology/W19-8671.pdf">*Modeling Confidence in Sequence-to-Sequence Models* Niehues, Pham 2019</a>